code-mphi/ECOGEN/docs/sphinx_docs/_sources/Chap7_license.rst.txt

 A special thanks is also adressed to Tim Colonius and Nicolas Favrie for their advising and fundings.

-They helped to improve ECOGEN software through their valuable feedbacks: Luc Biasiori-Poulanges, Spencer Bryngelson, Theresa Trummler, Mathieu Brasseur.
+They helped to improve ECOGEN software through their valuable feedbacks: Luc Biasiori-Poulanges, Spencer Bryngelson, Theresa Trummler, Mathieu Brasseur, Guillaume Bokman, Vincent Perrier.

 They also contributed to the evolution of ECOGEN software through their scholar internships:
-Paul Jeanney, Adrien Besse, Estefani Cardoso Aires, Guillaume Chavet.
+Pierre Cottigny, Titouan Bonnaure, Paul Jeanney, Adrien Besse, Estefani Cardoso Aires, Guillaume Chavet.